nukka123/SFSymbolKeys/README.md

 With the Raw Identifier syntax introduced in Swift 6.2, SF Symbols names can be used directly as identifiers (e.g., `` `9.square.fill` ``).

+> **Note:** This library is currently in a draft state.
+The API may change in future versions.
+Please use the `main` branch for now.

 > (日本語版) [README-ja.md](./README-ja.md)

 ## Features